katenromanenko/katenromanenko/README.md

 - 👋 Hi, I’m @katenromanenko
-- 👀 I’m interested in Java and Android mobile application development
+- 👀 I am interesting in developing mobile applications in Java for Android
 - 🌱 I’m currently learning
 🏫 at the Belarusian State University
 🎓 at the Faculty of Mechanics and Mathematics